moliver28/research-handbook/content/handbook/leadership/underperformance.md

 - Requiring two "strong yes" votes from the interview team to make an offer
 - Requiring that candidates demonstrate all documented must-have criteria for the role
 - Requiring that candidates demonstrate a simple majority of all nice-to-have criteria for the role
-- Requiring that hiring managers write a "justification" scorecard that outlines the candidate's strengths, outlines their weaknesses, and articulates a plan for making them successfully
+- Requiring that hiring managers write a "justification" scorecard that outlines the candidate's strengths, outlines their weaknesses, and articulates a plan for making them successful
 - Requiring that hiring managers fill out a retrospection document for all unsuccessful hires

 ## Options For Remediation